-“The Boss” Bruce Springsteen made denim a true American symbol worn by the masses while the “king of cool” Steve McQueen wore denim jeans as a casual uniform and as a biker.
+“The Boss” Bruce Springsteen made denim an iconic American symbol worn by the masses.
+The “king of cool” Steve McQueen wore denim jeans as a casual uniform and as a biker.
 Steve McQueen’s unique style made denim jeans stay popular.

 Sub-cultural events since the 1950s made denim jeans the most iconic symbol of pop culture besides the t-shirt.
-In the 1970s, a band from Queens N.Y the punk-rockers The Ramones transformed the jean into a key part of the bands look, jeans are worn low on the hips, skinny fit, zip-fly combined with basic Converse shoes, band or second-hand tees, black leather jackets.
-During the 1990s out of Seattle came to a new sub-culture “grunge”, the band Nirvana made it big with their second record Nevermind and the song “smells like teen spirit”.
+In the 1970s, a band from Queens N.Y. the punk-rockers The Ramones transformed the Jean into a vital part of the groups look, and jeans are worn low on the hips, skinny fit, zip-fly combined with essential Converse shoes, band or second-hand tees, black leather jackets.
+During the 1990s out of Seattle came to a new sub-culture “grunge”, the group Nirvana made it big with their second record Nevermind and the song “smells like teen spirit“.
 The lead singer and songwriter Kurt Cobain favourite jeans were washed out, old, worn jeans, holes, patches and paint stains.
 The Grunge culture made thrift stores and second-hand clothing their preferred uniform.
-The 1990s denim jeans became a symbol of anti-consumerism and alter-globalization, inspired young people to take care of their old clothes and not buying into high street fashion, D.I.Y customized denim jeans and used clothes became popular as a reaction to the 1980s hedonistic lifestyle.
+The 1990s denim jeans became a symbol of anti-consumerism and alter-globalisation, inspired young people to take care of their old clothes.
+D.I.Y. customised denim jeans and used dresses became famous as a reaction to the 1980s hedonistic lifestyle.

-Levi original 501 shrinks to fit Jean is denim history, why they named it with the LOT number 501 is unknown as the Levi Strauss archives were lost 1906 when an earthquake caused a huge fire in the city of San Francisco.
+Levi original 501 shrinks to fit Jean is denim history, why they named it with the LOT number 501 is unknown as the Levi Strauss archives were lost 1906 when an earthquake caused a massive fire in the city of San Francisco.
 Not only have the classic 501 Jean retained its fame and relevance for every successive generation.
 Take a look in your closet.
 No matter where you live, chances you own a pair of 501 blue jeans is massive.
-However, this is the story of the iconic Levi 501 shrinks to fit Jean, it was first manufactured in Amoskeag, New Hampshire between 1873-1922, the jean made of finest selvedge denim and natural indigo.
+However, this is the story of the iconic Levi 501 shrinks to fit Jean manufactured in Amoskeag, New Hampshire between 1873-1922, the Jean made of most beautiful selvedge denim and natural indigo.
 In 1922 Levi Strauss made a gentleman’s agreement (a verbal agreement no written contract) with the now-famous denim producer Cone Mills.
-The newly developed denim fabric was made with synthetic indigo denim, identified with a red line on the selvedge seam, the fabric called XX-denim only made for the Levi 501 Jean only.
+The newly developed denim fabric with synthetic indigo denim, identified with a red line on the selvedge seam, the material called XX-denim only made for the Levi 501 Jean.

 Levi Strauss made some terrible mistake redesign the iconic 501 Jean in the 1990s

-Around 1983 Levi Strauss modified the most selling jean in history, the original 501 jean it was a huge mistake.
-The flagship model changed from selvedge denim to a less expensive non-selvedge made on wider looms, still produced by Cone Mills.
+In 1983 Levi Strauss modified the most selling jeans the 501, it was a huge mistake.
+The flagship model changed from selvedge denim to a less expensive non-selvedge made on more full looms, still produced by Cone Mills.
 The fit and placement of back pockets reconstructed.
-Working in the company we could not understand why Levi Strauss made these changes, we heard the complaint from young consumers, particularly girls who told us that their ass looked bigger when the back pocket sizes changed.
-Nevertheless, the company blinded by their massive success in the 1980s did not listen to complaints from new employees working closer to the market.
-In addition denim quality poorer, fewer details made Levi jeans look old and dusty, new brands appeared on the scene such as Diesel and Replay with fresh innovative marketing campaigns and visually good looking denim jeans took large market shares.
+The workers could not understand why Levi Strauss made these changes, heard the complaint from young consumers, particularly girls.
+Nevertheless, the company blinded by massive success in the 1980s not listen to critics, new employees working closer to the market.
+Besides denim quality more inferior, fewer details made Levi jeans look old and dusty.
+New brands appeared on the scene such as Diesel and Replay with fresh, innovative marketing campaigns, and visually good looking denim jeans took large market shares.

-The change of the back pocket sizes happened late 1990’s, visually damaging particularly size 27-29, discovered fast among teenage girls.
-Suddenly Levi Strauss jeans were out of fashion in the girl’s segment.
-We did research and tested the new vs old model on several young girls because salespeople noticed complaints from retailers.
-We addressed the issues, nevertheless as mentioned.
-Levi Strauss did not act.
-Together with other factors, Levi Strauss lost sizable market shares all over the world.
+The change of the back pocket sizes happened the late 1990s, visually damaging particularly size 27-29, discovered fast among teenage girls.
+Suddenly Levi Strauss was out of fashion in the girl’s segment.
+The research test new vs old 501 on several young girls, as salespeople heard complaints from retailers.
+And addressed issues, Levi Strauss did not act.
+Levi Strauss lost sizable market shares all over the world.

-How to buy shrinks to fit 501 jeans
+How to purchase shrinks to fit 501 jeans

-The classic Levi 501 shrinks to fit Jean is probably the best alternative of any jean in the segment, the mother of raw denim jeans.
-A brand with a cause and jeans with soul, therefore you have to put your soul into it as well.
+The classic Levi 501 shrinks to provide Jeans probably the best alternative of jeans regardless of class.
+A brand with a cause, jeans with soul.
 The Shrink-to-fit 501 Denim Jeans is an unwashed version of a regular pre-washed 501.
-A shrinks to fit jean become personally depending on how often you wear and wash, and break into your own.
+A shrinks to fit Jean become personally depending on how often you wear and wash, and break into your own.
 Most people will soak them before wearing.
-I recommend cold water the better option; if more shrinkage needed use hotter water.
+I recommend cold water the better option; if more shrinkage needed to use hotter water.
 Denim should be washed inside out to lose as little indigo colour possible, machine wash is OK, inside out at the temperature between 30-40 degrees use no detergent before wearing.
-Most denimheads do not wash their jeans and wear it dark and raw, then the jeans adapt to the owner’s shape.
-Others wash them in the bathtub while wearing and dry them on until dry, they become signature jeans.
+Most denimheads do not wash their jeans and wear it dark and raw, and the jeans adapt to the owner shape.
+Others wash them in the bathtub while wearing and dry them on until dry and become signature jeans.
 Nevertheless, the best is to wear them as long as possible before washing to add uniqueness such as worn-out marks after wearing the jeans with a wallet in the back pockets etc.

-My first Levi 501 Shrinks to fit jeans was worn more than eight months before washing, not wearing them daily, still the results amazing.
-Every structure of denim and indigo colour following the body movements creating moustache effects where worn most and the longer wearing before washing the better details appear.
-If you want a personal style make a plan.
+My first Levi 501 Shrinks to fit jeans worn more than eight months before washing, not wearing them daily, still the results surprising.
+Every structure of denim and indigo colour following the body movements creating moustache effects.
+The longer wearing before washing, the more details.
+If you want a personal style, make a plan.
 For example, if you want a look of wearing Zippo lighter, keep the Zippo in the pocket all the time wearing, the effect almost x-ray the form of the Zippo after washing.
-The same effect wearing keys hanging on the side of the Jean; wearing the jeans with turn-ups will make the same effect.
-Personally I never wash them in hot water as the denim surface keep its blank non-hairy surface.
-The hot water will make the denim surface hairy and the blank surface disappear.
+The same impact wearing keys hanging on the side of the Jean; wearing the jeans with turn-ups will make the same effect.
+Personally never wash them in hot water as the denim surface keep its blank non-hairy surface.
+The hot water will make the denim surface hairy, and the bare surface disappear.